Spotlight on Innovations and Achievements: Alamo Area Council of Governments AAA

 We're proud to highlight the award-winning work of the 2020 winners of n4a's Aging Innovations and Achievement Awards in this weekly spotlight feature.
 This week, we are focusing on Alamo Area Council of Governments Area Agency on Aging's (AACOG) Older Relative Caregivers: Back to School program.
 The agency was a 2020 Aging Innovations Award winner in the Caregiving category.
-The AIA Awards are made possible thanks to the support of Centene.
+The 2020 AIA Awards were made possible thanks to the support of Centene.

 Through community partnerships, employee donations and Older Relative Caregiver (ORC) funding, the Back to School program provides backpacks, school supplies, clothing and school uniforms to children being raised by grandparents or relative caregivers who are age 55 or older.
 Local partnerships enabled the program, which initially provided backpacks to a handful of families in need, to grow in recent years.